galacticcouncil/hydration-docs/docs/start_nominating.md

 </div>

 After clicking the *Stash* button, you should see the bonding preferences with four editable fields:
 * **stash account**: the account holding the majority of your HDX tokens.
-HDX will be staked from this account;
+HDX will be staked from this account.
-* **controller account**: the account holding a smaller portion of HDX needed to cover the fees associated with starting and stopping the process of nominating;
+* **controller account**: the account holding a smaller portion of HDX needed to cover the fees associated with starting and stopping the process of nominating.
 * **value bonded**: the amount of HDX you are bonding.
-Do not bond all HDX that you have - instead, leave some to cover the transaction fees which occur later;
+Do not bond all HDX that you have - instead, leave some to cover the transaction fees which occur later.
 * **payment destination**: the account to which the staking rewards will be sent.

 :::warning